310mc/https-310mc.github.io-tl/source/_posts/aquarium/friends_together.md

 Mhm, so you haven't heard much about Kanata-san's circumstances at home.

-Ohh… So when he was gonna join Ryuseitai, he asked you to promised not to mention anything about that, I see.
+Ohh… So when he was gonna join Ryuseitai, he asked you to promise not to mention anything about that, I see.

 That's why aaall you can do is just stand by and watch, huh?
 You're loyal to your promises.